These Meyer Lemon and Blueberry Bars are easy to make and the flavour is out of this world!

-I just love these sweet little lemons.
+Have you ever tried Meyer lemons?
+I just love them, they are such sweet little lemons.

-I do not, however, love juicing the meyer lemons.
+I do not, however, love juicing them!

-Hubs picked me up 10 bags of meyer lemons.
+Hubs picked me up 10 bags of Meyer lemons.
 I picked up a case of regular lemons.
 Then I realized I had close to 100 lemons and not enough upper body strength to juice them all.
 I spent a few days scoping out juicers.
 I decided not to buy one.

-Then I came home and looked at my massive pile of lemons….
+Then I came home and looked at my massive pile of lemons.

 I excitedly plugged in my new juicer, turned it on and started juicing.
 There were squeals of glee as I juiced the first one, then started the second.
-As I rounded to the third lemon I smelled burning rubber and looked down to see smoke puffing up from my new juicer.
+As I rounded to the third lemonI smelled burning rubber and looked down to see smoke puffing up from my new juicer.

 It’s okay though.
 Juicing lemons by hand is a good thing.
 Just ask hubs and mini-me.

 - Butter – For this particular recipe you can use salted or unsalted butter.
 Either one will work.

 - Cake Mix – I used a lemon cake mix but you can substitute white, yellow or white chocolate.